apache/drill/_docs/query-data/070-query-sys-tbl.md

 ---
 title: "Querying System Tables"
-date: 2018-12-08
+date: 2018-12-10
 parent: "Query Data"
 ---

 Drill has a sys database that contains system tables.
 You can query the system tables for information about Drill, such as available configuration options and the Drill version running on the system.
-Starting in Drill 1.15, you can query the functions table expose the available built-in SQL functions and user-defined functions.
+Starting in Drill 1.15, you can query the functions table to expose built-in SQL functions and user-defined functions.

 ## Viewing Drill Databases

-When you run the `SHOW DATABASES` command, Drill returns the list of available databases/schemas that you can query.
-In the following example, you can see that Drill returns the sys database/schema:
+When you run the `SHOW DATABASES` command, Drill returns the list of available databases that you can query.
+In the following example, you can see that Drill returns the sys database:

     SHOW DATABASES;
     +--------------------+